Third-Party Recruiting Policy

 Kansas State University has established the following policy for Third Party Recruiters

-- Third-party recruiters may post positions in their online Career Center account after the name of the client being represented is made available to the Career Center.
+- Third-party recruiters may post positions in their online Handshake account after the name of the client being represented is made available as required by the Handshake Terms of Service.

 - Third-party recruiters may participate in on campus interviews provided the name of the client is disclosed to the Career Center and prospective candidates.